 The B.S. in Construction Management requires 120 total hours.
-Click here for more information on the suggested sequence of courses required for a degree in Construction Management or visit the WCU course catalog.
+For more information on the suggested sequence of courses required for a degree in Construction Management please view the plan or visit the WCU course catalog.

 Transfer as seamlessly as possible from a community college to one of the College